RaphaelItotia/Flat-file-to-SQL-via-Excel/README.md

 These steps should help you get started with loading your flat file data into SQL using Excel.
-If you need assistance with any specific step, feel free to ask!
+If you need assistance with any specific step, feel free to ask.